projectcalico/calico/security/network-policy-openstack.md

 ### Value

 For **deployment users**, OpenStack security groups provides enough features and flexibility.
-But for **deployment administrators**, limited labeling in VM security groups makes it difficult to address all security use cases that arise. {{site.prodname}} network policy provides special VM labels so you can identify VMs and impose additional restrictions that cannot be bypassed by users’ security group configuration.
+But for **deployment administrators**, limited labeling in VM security groups makes it difficult to address all security use cases that arise. {{site.prodname}} network policy provides special VM labels so you can identify VMs and impose additional restrictions that cannot be bypassed by users' security group configuration.

 ### Features